Families of Future Students

 Another measure that more parents and counselors are becoming aware of is the National Survey of Student Engagement (NSSE or “Nessie”).
 Approximately 1,000 college and universities participate each year.

-To find out more about NSSE at Grand View and see our most recent scores, go to Student Engagement at GV on the left.
+To find out more about NSSE at Grand View and see our most recent scores, go to the Student Engagement at Grand View link under Academic Quality.

 For more information about NSSE, please take a look at the NSSE Project website.